Veeam Kasten Best Practices

 Business Continuity and Disaster Recovery Planning

-Prior to deploying Kasten K10 to backup Kubernetes workloads, we need to understand our overall approach for Business Continuity Planning (BCP) and Disaster Recovery (DR) planning.
+Prior to deploying Veeam Kasten to backup Kubernetes workloads, we need to understand our overall approach for Business Continuity Planning (BCP) and Disaster Recovery (DR) planning.
 While having a robust backup tools for systems, infrastructure, and data is important, organizations also need to assess their operational readiness, approaches, responses, and logistics in the event of disasters, ransomware attacks, or other significant incidents.

 Business Continuity Planning (BCP) and Disaster Recovery (DR) are closely related and often considered as complementary processes within an organization's overall resilience strategy.
 Although they have distinct areas of focus, they work together to ensure the organization's ability to withstand and recover from disruptive events.